dominik-pichler/Geometry_based_preprocessing_for_GNNs/Readme.md

 ```

-For information about the thereby created graph, you can run `src/stats/Neo4jStatisticsReport.py` to obtain a data report.
+For information about the thereby created graph, on might find something useful in `src/stats/Neo4jStatisticsReport.py`.

 ## 2. Geometry-based Preprocessing
 For this part, I utilized geometric models to preselect the networks on which the Graph (Neural) Nets are trained and tested.

-I expect this to increase the efficiency, as I hope to increase the quality of the GNNs Training data by filtering out irrelevant sub-graphs.
+I expect this to increase the efficiency and performance in correctly classifying Money Laundry Transactions (measured by the *F1 Score* , as I hoped to increase the quality of the GNNs Training data by filtering out obviously irrelevant sub-graphs).
 In addition, I expect this to yield an overall lower computational complexity of the GNN Training.
-To be precise, I'll orient on the work of [Granados et al. (2022)](https://perfilesycapacidades.javeriana.edu.co/en/publications/the-geometry-of-suspicious-money-laundering-activities-in-financi)
+In order to do so, I've borrowed some thoughts from [Granados et al. (2022)](https://perfilesycapacidades.javeriana.edu.co/en/publications/the-geometry-of-suspicious-money-laundering-activities-in-financi)

 In this paper, the authors documented the following geometric elements:

 - A **path** is a finite sequence of distinct edges joining a sequence of distinct vertices.

 - A **circuit** is a non-empty path in which the first and last vertices are repeated.